 Successful communities need jobs and commerce, and they should be located in places where people can easily get to them.

 However, many businesses find it difficult to build or grow in sensible locations in Massachusetts.
 Conventional real estate financing coupled with restrictive municipal regulations often work against creating the mixed-use and mixed-income neighborhoods that so many of us now want.
-Also, many businesses are changing and becoming more collaborative, so they need much less office space.
-With flexible work hours and mobile technology, some employees can choose to work at home, or in cafes or public spaces.
+Also, many businesses are changing and becoming more collaborative, so they need different kinds of spaces.

-- Sustain funding for MassWorks, which is as an effective model of the state managing its funding dollars through a portfolio, with clear criteria and targets for the portfolio’s performance.
+- Sustain funding for public infrastructure.
+MassWorks is one effective model of the state managing its funding dollars through a portfolio, with clear criteria and targets for the portfolio’s performance.

-- Extend the adoption of Business Improvement Districts across the state.
+- Support the adoption of Business Improvement Districts and Parking Benefit Districts across the state.

 - Support the development of collaborative workspaces.